EmVance1/VanGo/README.md

 If the project you are defining is going to be a library, you may want to add an `include-public` field.
 This is a string that tells dependency resolution that this directory should be used as the public interface (as opposed to `src` by default).

+For finer control, the option is provided to pass compiler and linker flags directly, using `compiler-options` and `linker-options` array fields.

 ### How-to: lib.json
 A `lib.json` file specifies for prebuilt libraries how they should be correctly linked.
 It must contain: